wendyverdonk93/docs/content/integrations/ecommerce-integrations/dynamicweb/_index.md

 title_short: "Dynamicweb"
 description_short: "Easily integrate MultiSafepay payment solutions into your Dynamicweb platform with the free app."
 description: "Easily integrate MultiSafepay payment solutions into your Dynamicweb platform with the free app.
 This app is managed by our partner Dynamicweb.
-For support, please contact [Dynamicweb](https://www.dynamicweb.com/about/contact-us) directly.
+For support, email [Dynamicweb](https://www.dynamicweb.com/about/contact-us) directly.
-If you would like to integrate the MultiSafepay app for Dynamicweb, please contact our Integration Team at <integration@multisafepay.com>"
+If you would like to integrate the MultiSafepay app for Dynamicweb, email our Integration Team at <integration@multisafepay.com>"
 layout: 'single'
 aliases:
     - /hosted/dynamicweb